-nange in ind Balance (1) Principal debt payments are reported as budgetary expenditures in the year payment is made.
-For GAAP purposes, debt payments are not expenses, but are applied toward the reduction of debt. \$ 156,319 Depreciation expense is not recorded on the budgetary basis of accounting.
+hange in nd Balance (1) Principal debt payments are reported as budgetary expenditures in the year payment is made.
+For GAAP purposes, debt payments are not expenses, but are applied toward the reduction of debt. \$ 161,788 Depreciation expense is not recorded on the budgetary basis of accounting.
 For GAAP purpose, capitalized assets are depreciated on a straight line basis over their respective useful lives.
-(167,899) Capital projects approved in the current year budget are reported as expenses in the year the funds are designated by voter election.
-For GAAP purposes, expenses are recorded when actual invoices are received. - Net decrease in fund balance - budget to GAAP (11,580)
+(207,991) Capital projects approved in the current year budget are reported as expenses in the year the funds are designated by voter election.
+For GAAP purposes, expenses are recorded when actual invoices are received.
+475,000 Net increase in fund balance - budget to GAAP 428,797 (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
+(See Note A for a description of the District's budgetary accounting method.)
+This amount differs from the fund balance reported in the statement of revenues, expenditures, and changes in fund balances because of the cumulative effect of transactions such as those described above.
+473,000 \$ 901,797